 As there are more fishing boats than there are inhabitants on the island, the bounties of the Aegean headline at the local tavernas and neighbouring Naxos provides an abundance including lamb delicacies, vegetables, fruits and walnuts through to a plethora of mountain chesses.

 Dining on Koufonisia is casual, pleasingly rustic, simple and incredibly tasty.

-Koufonisia is itself a long-loved island retreat, with its relatively untouched nature, the island possesses a natural holistic presence.
+Koufonisia is itself a long-loved island retreat, with its relatively untouched nature, it possesses a natural holistic presence.
 Handed-down local crafts continue as they have done so for generations preserving a slow-lane edit of life.
-If down time is on your agenda, Eros Keros Villas are the perfect basecamp - including the infiinity pool, or opt for in-villa massages.
+If downtime is on your agenda, Eros Keros Villas are the perfect basecamp - including the infinity pool, or opt for in-villa massages.
 Alternatively head on out into the small villages, where life is always happy.

 Being a relatively car-free island, it is easy to explore the island on foot, by bicycle or by taking a boat.
 Koufonisia has several conservation projects in place.